 - Background: Latest information on the topic; key phrases that pique interest (e.g., “…the role of this enzyme has never been clearly understood”).

-- Objective: Your goals; what the study examined and why.
+- Objective: The research goals; what the study examined and why.

 - Methods: Brief description of the study (e.g., retrospective study).

 - Conclusions: Were these results expected?
 Whether more research is needed or not?